matiasvlevi/Discord-CommandLine/README.md

     'pong'
 },['UserA','UserC']);
 ```
-`UserB` would not be able to use this command while `UserA` & `UserC` have access.
+`UserB` would not be able to use this command while `UserA` & `UserC` can.
 You might want to disable `allowJS` because this allows for permissions changes.
 <br/><br/>

 ## Run JS scripts